DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-17-needs-behind-fields.md

 ---
 title: Fields we ask for and why
-description: Documentation of needs around each course field
+description: Documentation of needs around each course field.
+date: 2018-08-17
 ---
 Courses are divided across 3 parts to make them easier to complete: